Living in a big glass tube can add 40 years to your life, say experts

-ABANDONING your job, your family and the outside world in favour of a big glass tube can extend your life expectancy by decades, according to a new study.
+ABANDONING the outside world in favour of a big glass tube can extend your life expectancy by decades, according to a new study.

 The long-term research project kidnapped two young men, suspending one of them in an eight foot-long tube and forcing the other one to live in a flat and work for an insurance company.

-Specimen A responded well to life inside the tube, enjoying the combination of sedatives, liquid food and episodes of As Time Goes By with Judi Dench and Geoffrey Palmer.
+Specimen A responded well to life inside the tube, enjoying the combination of sedatives, liquid food and episodes of gentle, family-based sitcoms.

 Specimen B went to the local pub where he met a nice girl with a fruity laugh.
 After three years of sexual intercourse they married and moved to a leafy suburb to raise a family.

-He also enjoyed a gin and tonic after work, wine with meals, a few pints of beer after a weekly round of golf and the occasional cigar.
+Specimen B’s diet included mashed potatoes, Special K, and ham and cucumber sandwiches with full-fat mayonnaise.
+He also enjoyed wine with meals, a few pints of beer on a Friday evening and the occasional cigar.
 He died in his sleep from heart complications aged 72.

 Specimen A is now 75 years-old but has the physical heath of a man in his mid-thirties.
-His daily routine involves selecting programmes from his Sky+ box and then watching them while a steady stream of pulped cranberries and broccoli moves from the tube into his stomach to the tube out of his rectum.
+His daily routine involves selecting programmes from his Sky+ box while a steady stream of pulped cranberries and broccoli moves from the tube into his stomach to the tube out of his rectum.